 Max Print Speed from Hotend Flow Rate

-Find your printer's maximum print speed based on hotend volumetric flow limit, nozzle size, layer height, and filament material.
+Find your printer's maximum print speed from hotend volumetric flow, nozzle size, layer height, and material.

 Every hotend has a maximum rate at which it can melt plastic, measured in cubic millimeters per second (mm³/s).
 Push faster than that limit and the filament enters the nozzle faster than it melts — the result is under-extrusion, weak layers, and grinding at the extruder.